cdnan/AS-ePortfolio/README.md

 <i> Other refereed contributions </i>

-2020 “Cash and the coronavirus:COVID-19 is changing our relationship with money.” <i>The Conversation Canada</i>.
+2020 “Cash and the coronavirus: COVID-19 is changing our relationship with money.” <i>The Conversation Canada</i>.
 URL: https://theconversation.com/cash-and-the-coronavirus-covid-19-is-changing-our-relationship-with-money-138774

 2020 “A national digital currency has serious privacy implications.” <i>The Conversation Canada</i>.
 URL: https://theconversation.com/a-national-digital-currency-has-serious-privacy-implications-130520